pasjr/go-lang/README.md

 # Starting GO Programming Language

 This repository can be used to start some project using go language.
-It includes a Dockerfile which can be used to start the go application in docker container.
+It includes a Dockerfile configured to start the go application in docker container.

 ## Prerequisites